import pandas as pd

 First off, note that the count (21,266) is much smaller than the number of rows in the data set (27,410).
 This is a good reminder that we have a substantial number of missing values.

-The mean (27,724) is substantially higher the 50% percentile, or median (18,000).
+The mean (27,724) is substantially higher than the 50% percentile, or median (18,000).
 This tells us that the distribution is right-skewed rather than normal, so our intuition about normal distributions (like the mean being in the center of the distribution) does not apply.
-The percentiles are helpful for understanding non-normal distributions, but a picture is even better.
+This is not a surprise–incomes are almost always right-skewed.
+Percentiles are helpful for understanding non-normal distributions, but a picture is even better.

 Most Python users use the Matplotlib package for creating data visualizations.
 Seaborn is another popular alternative.
 But most of our target audience either has done some work in R or will, so we’ll use plotnine, a Python version of Hadley Wickham’s ggplot2 R package.